 - Who are the IDPF and the w3c and how does this merger impact accessibility and ebooks?

 - What is the accessible ePUB standard and the ePUB for Education standard?
 Where can they be found?

 - What is the w3c epub community group tackling next.
 How can member of the a11y services community join?

-Administrative/Campus Policy, Alternate Format, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 She has over a decade of experience in the print and digital publishing world.
 Prior to coming to Macmillan as an editor, she held a variety of editorial and sales positions at WW Norton and Pearson.

 Since 2001, Amy has been providing reviews of technology products and websites, ensuring compliance with accessibility standards and best practices for people with disabilities.
 As a user of screen reader technology she has been a major contributor to several clients’ projects such as California State University, VitalSource Technology, United Airlines, and Verizon Wireless.
 Amy has published and presented several papers at the International Technology and Persons with Disabilities and the Accessing Higher Ground conferences, created and presented numerous accessibility training courses for TFA clients.
 Amy has a Master’s of Science degree in Rehabilitation for the Visually Impaired from Northern Illinois University where she graduated Summa Cum Laude.